EricArcher/swfscMisc/README.md

 ## version 1.4 (devel)

 * added catSpatInterp for Categorical Spatial Interpolation (based on code by Timo Grossenbacher)
+* begin deprecation of das.* functions. to be removed in v1.5.
+* change `destination()` to accept vectors and return a matrix.

 ## version 1.3 (on CRAN)